bmw-software-engineering/trlc-vscode-extension/plugInREADME.md

 ## Introduction

 This document outlines potential approaches to extend the functionality of the `trlc-vscode-extension` to address specific requirements, such as those of BMW.
 It explores 2 options: 1) to create a BMW-specific fork of the extension or 2) To implement a plugin system through a second vscode extenstion.
-On both approaches tha changes to the existing architecture are adressed to enable the functionalities.
-In the second option the modifying the core extension was minimized as much as possible by sugesting an elegant solution for it: exposing its data through its own `API`.
+On both approaches the changes to the existing architecture are adressed to enable the functionalities.
+In the second option the modifying the core extension was minimized as much as possible by sugesting an elegant solution for it: *"exposing its data through its own `API`"*.

 ## Context

 The `trlc-vscode-extension` uses a so-called “Language Server Protocol” (LSP) to comply with the TRLC programming language.
 With this server, the extension provides features like syntax checking for `.rsl` and `.trlc` files directly in VSCode.
-The heart of the VSCode extension uses an open-source tool called: **Pygls**.
+The heart of the VSCode extension uses an open-source tool called: [**Pygls**](https://github.com/openlawlibrary/pygls).

-The Language Server Protocol (LSP) is a standard created by Microsoft to simplify adding language features like autocompletion, syntax checking, and error diagnostics to code editors.
-It separates the editor's user interface (client) from language-specific logic (server), enabling reusability of the same server across multiple tools.
+The Language Server Protocol (LSP) is a standard created by Microsoft to simplify adding language features like autocompletion, syntax checking, and error diagnostics to any code editor.
+It separates the editor's user interface (client) from language-specific logic (server), enabling reusability of the same server across multiple editors.

 **Pygls** implements the TRLC rules within its own created `TrlcLanguageServer` in a easy way by providing built-in classes and methods to create the specific LSP servers in Python.